 The threat of frosts is also something to look out for in your local forecast.
 If temperatures are frequently dropping considerably low, you can be sure that a frost will soon occur.
 This means the ground will also freeze, causing the soil to become compacted.
 This climate is not an ideal foundation for the growth of new seedlings.
 This means you're better off waiting until spring before you sow!

-Temperatures are 8-10 degrees and above in my area, no frosts – can I
+Temperatures are 8-10 degrees and above in my area – can I sow grass seed in November?

 Is there anything else I can do to my lawn?

-If it's too cold to sow where you are you can always feed your existing lawn to keep it healthy going into the colder months.
-A SLOW RELEASE: Autumn / Winter will keep your lawn protected from winter disease and frosts for four months, or if you think your lawn needs protection quicker - you can use our fast acting QUICK RELEASE: Autumn / Winter fertiliser for 4-6 weeks protection or our fast-acting, nutrient-dense Make it Strong liquid fertiliser to feed your lawn for 6-8 weeks!
+If it's too cold to sow where you are, you can always feed your existing lawn to keep it healthy going into the colder months.
+A SLOW RELEASE: Autumn / Winter will keep your lawn protected from winter disease and frosts for four months, or if you think your lawn needs protection quicker - you can use our fast-acting QUICK RELEASE: Autumn / Winter fertiliser for 4-6 weeks protection or our fast-acting, nutrient-dense Make it Strong liquid fertiliser to feed your lawn for 6-8 weeks!